nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ## Features

-### Adding a todo: `todo`
+### Adding an exercise: `exercise`
-Adds a new item to the list of todo items.
+Adds a new exercise to the list of exercises you have done.

-Format: `todo n/TODO_NAME d/DEADLINE`
+Format: `exercise NameOfExercise /AmountOfCaloriesBurnt`

-* The `DEADLINE` can be in a natural language format.
+* The `NameOfExerCise` can be in a natural language format.
-* The `TODO_NAME` cannot contain punctuation.
+* The `AmountOfCaloriesBurnt` has to be a positive number.

 Example of usage:

-`todo n/Write the rest of the User Guide d/next week`

-`todo n/Refactor the User Guide to remove passive voice d/13/04/2020`

-### Clearing the lists: `clear`

-Clears either the exercise list, or the food list, or both.

-Format: `clear LIST`

-- `LIST` can either take `exercise` or `food`.
-- If `LIST` is not provided, both exercise and food lists are cleared.
+`exercise Pushups /500`

+`exercise 5km run /1000`

+The expected outcome:

+`The following exercise has been added: Pushups`

+`The following exercise has been added: 5km run`

+### Adding a food item: `food`
+Adds a new food to the list of foods you have eaten.

+Format: `exercise NameOfFood /AmountOfCaloriesConsumed`

+* The `NameOfFood` can be in a natural language format.
+* The `AmountOfCaloriesConsumed` has to be a positive number.

 Example of usage:

-- `clear food` clears the food list.
-- `clear` clears both the exercise and food lists.
+`food chicken rice /500`

+`food Mcspicy /600`

+The expected outcome:

+`The following food has been added: chicken rice`

+`The following food has been added: Mcspicy`

+### Deleting an item from Each List: 'delete'
+Deletes a particular item at a specified index in a specified List.

+Format: `delete ListName index`

+* The `ListName` has to be either food or exercise if not an exception will be thrown.
+* The `index` has to be a positive number smaller than or equals to the size of the list.

+Example of usage:

+`delete food 1`

+`delete exercise 2`

 ### Exiting the program: `bye`